The Importance of Financial Literacy

 Higher education institutions may not realize there is a connection between enrollment numbers and financial literacy.
 Inside Higher Ed and College Pulse conducted a survey, Student Voice, which showed nearly two-thirds of students are either very worried (35 percent) or somewhat worried (29 percent) that a financial setback, like the COVID-19 pandemic or loss of employment, could result in them needing to leave college.
 Only 30 percent of survey respondents believed their higher education institution has adequate support in place for students facing a financial crisis.
 Institutions have a responsibility to not only prepare their students academically, but also financially.
 By offering financial wellness support like navigating personal finances, emergency aid funds, and education on personal finance now and after graduation, institutions can assist their student with financial literacy and help keep them enrolled.

-At Nelnet Campus Commerce, we offer a variety of Tuition Management Solutions, including Payment Plans, which can keep students enrolled, help you manage (and resolve) past-due accounts in-house, and maintain the highest levels of security and compliance available.
+At Nelnet Campus Commerce, we offer a variety of Tuition Management Solutions, including Payment Plans, which can keep students enrolled and help you manage (and resolve) past-due accounts in-house.
 Also, we’re partners with GradGuard, whose mission is to help higher ed institutions protect their students and families from preventable financial losses with their tuition insurance program.

 What to learn more about what another institution is doing for financial literacy?
 Read our blog: MoneySmarts U: Financial Literacy Made Fun